pkesist/buildpal/Documentation/quickstart.rst

 This is by far the most convenient method as it does not require any changes to your projects build system.
 Unfortunately, it does not generally work.

-The idea is intercept all calls a build system makes to the compiler, and to delegate this work to the farm, avoiding compiler process creation on the client machine.
+The idea is to intercept all calls a build system makes to the compiler, and to delegate this work to the farm, avoiding compiler process creation on the client machine.
 BuildPal will try to fool the build system into thinking that a process as actually created.
 This approach works for most build systems.